pingcap/docs/character-set-and-collation.md

 # Character Set and Collation

-This document introduces the character set and collation supported by TiDB.
+This document introduces the character sets and collations supported by TiDB.

 ## Concepts